DataSeer/dataseer-web/README.md

  - a REST API to interact with your data stored in MongoDB (localhost:3000/api)
  - a default Front-End app requesting the REST API

 Documents, Organizations and Accounts data are stored in MongoDB.
-Files (PDF, XML and TEI) uploaded on tdm-plateform are stored in the server FileSystem
+Files (PDF, XML and TEI) uploaded on dataseer-web are stored in the server FileSystem

 ## Documentations